Jon Morgan

 Still, unlike corporations and partnerships where two or more partners must agree on how to run the business, LLCs permit single-member companies with no need for an agreement between members.

 Limited liability companies are legal entities and can be taxed as a pass-through entity (S corporation, Sole proprietorship, Partnership) or as a C corporation.
+According to the Internal Revenue Service, approximately 70% of LLCs opt for pass-through taxation to benefit from individual tax rates.

 The limited liability feature of LLC is the most common form of business operation to offer protection.
-It's the reason a lot of people form an LLC.

-It limits how much an individual member can lose in lawsuits against them personally by separating owners' personal assets from company property.
+It limits how much an individual member can lose in lawsuits against them by separating owners' personal assets from company property.

 LLC members have rights called "membership interests."
 These rights allow them to vote on how the company is run and how profits and losses are distributed.